steve-sibi/splunk-siem-homelab/README.md

 - Attacker (Kali) – generates malicious activity (scans, attacks) that will be reflected in the endpoints’ logs and detected by Splunk.

 Logs collected in this homelab include Windows Sysmon events, OS security events (for login attempts), firewall logs (Windows Firewall or UFW), and Apache web server access logs.
 These diverse data sources will showcase end-to-end detection and response: from data ingestion in Splunk to automated actions in SOAR.

+# Installing Splunk Enterprise 9.4.1 on Ubuntu

+1. Download Splunk: Sign in to Splunk’s download portal and get the Linux installer for Splunk Enterprise 9.4.1 (e.g., a .deb package for Ubuntu or a tar.gz).
+For example, you might download a file named splunk-9.4.1-<build>-Linux-x86_64.deb.
+(Note: You can use the free license for a lab, which allows indexing up to 500 MB of data per day.
+I was able to get the developer license in this case, so I can ingest up to 10GB of data daily)

+2. Install the package: Transfer the installer to your Ubuntu server VM (via wget or via the host).
+Then run the installation.
+For a Debian-based system:
+# Run as root or with sudo:
+sudo dpkg -i splunk-9.4.1-*.deb
+# If using a tar.gz, extract to /opt and then run the splunk binary from /opt/splunk
+This will install Splunk into /opt/splunk.
+After installation, create an admin user and accept the license.